hartake/vision-text-ocr-service/readme.md

 # Vision Text OCR Service

 This project is the backend API service for the Vision Text OCR application.
 A service that captures text from images using optical character recognition.
+See frontend ui service [here](https://github.com/hartake/vision-text-ocr-ui)

 ## Purpose